martinfrances107/rust_d3_geo/README.md

 ## An outline of the common steps found in all the examples.

-1) For a given projeciton, use its default projection builder , make changes to the scale, translation .. etc, then call build() to construct a projector.
+1) For a given projection, use its default projection builder , make changes to the scale, translation .. etc, then call build() to construct a projector.

     ```rust
     let projector = Stereographic::<f64>::builder()